matroshenko/Table_detection_via_faster_rcnn/README.md

 ```

 All options can be changed by either the command line or the `config.py` file (recommended).
-Some reasonable configurations are listed in the table below.
 See [config.py](config.py) for details about how to correctly set `BACKBONE.WEIGHTS` and other configs.

 ## Evaluation